Immanuel-C/IWindow/README.md

 Use premake5.
 If you dont have premake5 you can install it [here](https://premake.github.io/).
 Add the premake5 executable into the main folder or into your environment path.

-Run the build.bash on Linux or if your on Windows you can use the build.bat if you have visual studio 2022.
+on Windows you can use the build.bat if you have visual studio 2022.
 If you dont have visual studio 2022 you can use `premake5 [build target] [args]`.

 The documentation of this library is on this [website](https://immanuel-c.github.io/IWindow).